-Three years ago this week I walked into my job after the long 4th of July weekend and gave my notice.
+A few years ago, I walked into my job after a long weekend and gave my notice.
 I had spent the previous 6 months dreading almost every day, not sleeping and finding myself in tears both at work and at home, way way more than normal.
 I just couldn’t do it anymore.

 Looking back at it now, I wish I had spent my energy differently during those last 6 months there.
 I was so unhappy (managerial changes, layoffs etc) and so vested in my own misery that I couldn’t see anything other than my own unhappiness.
 It was like this massive grey cloud that obstructed my senses, so thick and impenetrable, I walked around with it held out in front of me, assuming that the grey cloud I saw everywhere was confirmation that everyone around me at work was also miserable.
 Some of them had their own clouds for sure (it was an ugly year for the company), but I was coloring my entire world with the way I had chosen to think about my situation.
 And I thought that the second I walked out those doors that that grey cloud would be gone forever.

 When I embarked upon starting my own business, those same grey clouds would appear every so often, not as dark and thick as before, but certainly enough to make me question what I was doing (do I know enough? am I good at this? was I insane to quit?? etc).
 I realized that my situation wasn’t fully to blame for my unhappiness – a huge chunk of it was because of how much time I spent thinking about how bad things were at work.
 I was basically growing my unhappiness by cultivating thoughts about how deeply unhappy I was, all day long, over and over – with every interaction I had.

 I am not unique (though I’d like to think I am, haha!).